 Under Trump, old deportation orders get new life

-For years, immigr... .
-FILE - In this May 16, 2017 file photo, Alex Linders, a junior at Pioneer High School in Ann Arbor, Mich., carries a sign during a rally outside a federal courthouse in Detroit.
+In this May 16, 2017, file photo, Torianto Johnson, a freshman at Pioneer High School in Ann Arbor, Mich., holds a sign supporting immigrants during a rally outside a federal courthouse in Detroit.
+For years, immigrants have checked in regularly with federal deportation agents to show they've been following the country's laws even though they have been ordered to leave.

 Add your comments below